aws-samples/openondemand-dcv/README.md

 # Open OnDemand DCV integration

-**Professional Services**
-Copyright 2024, Amazon Web Services, Inc. or its affiliates.
-All Rights Reserved.
-This AWS Content is provided subject to the terms of the AWS Customer Agreement available at http://aws.amazon.com/agreement or other written agreement between Customer and Amazon Web Services, Inc.; provided that AWS grants Customer a worldwide, royalty-free, non-exclusive, nontransferable license to use, reproduce, display, perform, and prepare derivative works of this AWS Content.
-Except as provided herein, Customer obtains no other rights from AWS, its affiliates, or their licensors to this AWS Content, including without limitation any related intellectual property rights.
-AWS will be the exclusive owner of any modifications to or derivative works of this AWS Content.
-Customer acknowledges that this AWS Content is provided “as is” without representations or warranties of any kind.
-Customer is solely responsible for testing, deploying, maintaining and supporting this AWS Content and for determining the suitability of this AWS Content for its business purposes.

-**Roberto Meda, Alberto Falzone
-**
-**Last update: 2024-05**

 # Summary

 [**Open OnDemand**](https://openondemand.org/) is a project by the [Ohio Supercomputer Center (OSC)](https://www.osc.edu/) funded with a National Science Foundation grant to develop open source software that provides HPC centers with advanced web ~~~~ interface capabilities to ease access to their HPC resources, including the support of multiple job schedulers like LSF, Grid Engine, PBS, Torque and Slurm.